postsharp/Metalama.Documentation/content/conceptual/using/preview-metalama-diff.md

 # Metalama Diff

 Aspects transform your code.
-You can see how modified code differs from your source code by the Metalama Diff option from the context menu in Visual Studio.
+You can observe the differences between your original source code and the transformed version using the Metalama Diff option.
+This option is accessible from the context menu in Visual Studio.

-To see the diff version, right-click on the code.
-This will pull up the menu like this.
+To view the diff version, right-click on the code.
+This action will display a menu as shown below.

 ![Metalama_Diff_Menu_Option](images/showing_metalama_diff_option.png)

-Once clicked, the difference between the source code and the changed code will be displayed side by side like this:
+Upon clicking, the differences between the source code and the transformed code will be displayed side by side, as depicted in the following image:

 ![Metalama_Diff_Side_by_Side](images/lama_diff_side_by_side.png)

-The screenshot shows the source code of `FlakyMethod` and the code after it has been modified by the `[Log]` aspect.
-However, you can see that the command shows the entire file in its original and modified version side by side.
+The screenshot illustrates the source code of `FlakyMethod` alongside the code after it has been transformed by the `[Log]` aspect.
+Note that the command displays the entire file in both its original and transformed versions side by side.

-To see changes for a particular section of the code, select that part of the code from the dropdown as shown below.
+To view changes for a specific section of the code, select that portion from the dropdown menu as shown below.

 ![Diff_change_selector](images/metalama_diff_change_view_selector.png)